songpollee/json-more/README.md

-# json-more
+# Json-More
-golang json validator is used for validating missing data in JSON.
+Json-More is used for validating missing data in JSON.
 The way it works is to notify user of missing data.

 # License
 This library is distributed with [GNU GPLv3](https://spdx.org/licenses/GPL-3.0.html)